 The West Allegheny School District will continue to approve remote learning for students demonstrating medical necessity as determined by the District's Lead nurses.
-Students qualify for medical necessity based on extended illness, certain medical conditions and/or surgeries resulting in six or more days of absences from school.
+Students qualify for medical necessity based on extended illness, such as COVID, certain medical conditions and/or surgeries.
 The medical remote learning plan provides continuity of learning during extended periods of student absences through online access to teacher instruction and assignments via Canvas.